chubbyphp/petstore/README.md

 ## Description

-A simple skeleton to build api's based on the [chubbyphp-framework][1].
+A simple skeleton to build api's based on the [mezzio][1] framework.

 ## Requirements